swiftb/clicker-heroes-sw1ft-bot/README.md

     - If the gilded hero is not visible after a clickable or Midas start, a transitional hero must be gilded

 * [Early Game Mode] World Ascensions > 2
-    - Need the Progression Mode option and the Buy Available Upgrades button
+    - Need the Buy Available Upgrades button.
+Recommendation: Save 100 rubies and buy two Quick Ascension's @ Lvl 10 after every Trancend.

 **Midas start requirements:**